Towards Paradigm-General Suicide Risk Detection via Speech LLM: Results and Discussion

 This section evaluates the prediction reliability of the proposed method with respect to confidence calibration.
-Effective calibration ensures that a model’s predicted probabilities accurately reflect the actual likelihood of correctness.
+Effective calibration ensures that a model's predicted probabilities accurately reflect the actual likelihood of correctness.
 We assess calibration performance using the following metrics: (i) expected calibration error (ECE)~\cite{naeini2015obtaining} and maximum calibration error (MCE)~\cite{siu1997improved} which quantify the deviation between confidence and accuracy; (ii) negative log-likelihood (NLL) and normalised cross-entropy (NCE) that evaluate probabilistic prediction quality; (iii) area under the ROC curve (AUROC) which measures separability between correct and incorrect predictions; (iv) area under the precision-recall curve (AUPRC) that assesses precision-recall trade-off across confidence thresholds.
-As shown in Table~\ref{tab:confidence}, MoDE achieves consistently better results across all metrics, indicating that its not only improves detection accuracy but also provides better confidence calibration.
+Softmax probability of the predicted class is used as confidence score.
+As shown in Table~\ref{tab:confidence}, MoDE achieves consistently better results across all metrics, indicating that it not only improves detection accuracy but also enhances confidence calibration.

-We further implement a confidence-based rejection analysis, wherein predictions with confidence below a threshold are withheld and the accuracy on the retained subset is computed.
-As shown by the rejection curve in Fig.~\ref{fig:rejection-curve}, the MoDE model exhibits an increase in accuracy as the rejection rate increase, reflecting that predicted confidence scores successfully reveal error-prone predictions.
+We further conduct a confidence-based rejection analysis, where predictions with confidence below a threshold are withheld and the accuracy on the retained subset is computed.
+As shown by the rejection curve in Fig.~\ref{fig:rejection-curve}, MoDE’s accuracy rises with higher rejection rates, reflecting that predicted confidence scores successfully reveal error-prone predictions.
 In contrast, the separate tuning model yields a relatively flat curve.
-The analysis shows that the proposed MoDE model enhances the reliability for decision-making, which is especially important considering medical-related applications.
+The analysis shows that MoDE enhances the reliability for decision-making, which is critical for medical applications.